Have you ever wondered what’s in our white sideboard?

 Players: 2 – 4

-The newest game in our collection is Azul.
+The newest game in our collection and already a must on our list of best board games to play with friends & family is Azul.
 It just won the Game of the Year award 2018 and we’ve already been playing it a lot.
 It’s fun, fairly quick and very easy (even my Mum enjoys playing it which is definitely saying something) and it’s the kind of game where you can play it in a relaxed way or get super strategic.
 No matter what your prefered game style is, it’s definitely fun!
 The aim of the game is to build a mosaic wall out of little tiles.
 As always, it’s not quite as simple as it seems!

 I know that playing board games sounds kind of geeky but you’ll just have to trust us and give one a try!
 These are our favourite board games to play with friends & family but there are so many more to discover!
 Once you get started, you won’t be able to stop!